Ways to Give at Our Redeemer

 How will my gift be used?

 All gifts fund our spiritual life together, our social justice work and our ministries.
 Your financial gifts directly support our worship, music, education of youth and adults, and our outreach in the world.
-Generally, rental income covers the costs of maintaining the actual church building - a blessing not all parishes share.
-The chart below shows the breakdown of expenses in the budget passed by the Vestry in January 2023.
-Since then, some rental income is down; and some expenses are up.
-But overall, each dollar given goes to the work of putting our faith into action.
+Generally, rental income covers the many of the costs of maintaining the actual church building - a blessing not all parishes share.
+Overall, each dollar given goes to the work of putting our faith into action.

 • Planned giving is a generous and effective way of ensuring Redeemer’s future vibrancy.
 Over the past 10 years, Redeemer has received 4 major bequests of almost $600,000.
 There are also current parishioners who have included Redeemer in their will.
 You can make a planned gift to Redeemer in a number of tax-beneficial ways.